Operator delocalization in disordered spin chains via exact MPO marginals: MPS formulation for operator spreading

 acts as a generating function for the moments of the mass operator.
 In particular, $G_{\hat{\mathcal{O}}}(\alpha k)$ can be evaluated iteratively in $k$, within the Pauli MPS framework, as follows

 The iterative evaluation of $G_{\hat{\mathcal{O}}}(\lambda)$ in the MPS representation scales as $\mathcal{O}(L^2 \chi^3)$.

 Physically, the operator mass measures the number of sites that actively participate in the operator at a given time.
 While the operator length $h_{\hat{\mathcal{O}}}$ discussed in Sec.~\ref{olen:sec} captures the farthest site reached by $\hat{\mathcal{O}}$, the mass $m_{\hat{\mathcal{O}}}$ quantifies its internal structure: it distinguishes, for instance, a sparse string of few nontrivial spins from a dense operator filling the entire region up to $h_{\hat{\mathcal{O}}}$.
+For instance, the operator in Eq.~(\ref{eq::examplesOp}) is represented as a superposition of basis states with support on different sites, which can be efficiently encoded as a MPS.
+The MPO representation of $\hat{\mathcal{O}}$ thus translates into an MPS describing the weight of different Pauli strings, allowing us to compute observables such as $m$ and $h$ by evaluating appropriate expectation values in this extended space.